uit-no-old/elixir-excelerate/elixir-requirements.md

 The data produced needs to be kept for further reference in accordance to Task 6.1 placing the sotrage requirement around 20 TB.

-When META-pipe as an ELIXIR named service gets more users the sotorage requirement will need to scale accordingly.
+In addition to that, when META-pipe becomes an ELIXIR named service, it will get more users and the sotorage requirement will need to scale accordingly.
+The term of paragon we use is MGP, the EBI metagenomic pipeline.
+Given that META-pipe will be able to scale to the biggest datasets availabe (i.e. tara ochean) the storage and data transfer capability of MGP are a good estimate of the requirements of META-pipe.

-Assuming the same amount of data per user a total of 10 users will require 200 TB.
+Assuming the same amount of data per user, as per the estimate of the NorStruct usage, a total of 10 users will require 200 TB.

-A bigger infaltion of storage requirement can happen in case of a more recent or more efficient sequencing machine where the output data cna be up to 10 time more per single run and each run can take as little as two days.
+A greater infaltion of storage requirement can happen in case of a more recent or more efficient sequencing machine where the output data can be up to 10 time more per single run and each run can take as little as two days.

-Require as much storage as MGP pipeline and how much ena is marine

 ### Task 6.4